 Elegant, beautiful and enchanting, a naturalized colony of blooming Cyclamen is a delight to behold.
 Native to the Mediterranean region, Cyclamen are herbaceous low growing plants produced from a tuber or, as some prefer to call it, a corm.
 In the cool, wet, seasons of the year elegant nodding flowers with upswept petals arise from the tuber in colors of deep magenta to white depending on the species.
 Attractive almost evergreen foliage follows or accompanies the blooms.

 Although not as well known in the U.S. interest in these plants is growing.
 The information provided on how to grow, plant, and care for indoor florist Cyclamen or hardy species in the garden will prove helpful in successfully cultivating these amazing plants.
 Our web site provides specific information on the culture of the hardy cyclamen species we grow and sell, as well the general life cycle, flowers and foliage of the Genus Cyclamen .
 Explore!
 Enjoy!

 Blossoms of Autumn blooming Cyclamen hederifolium - a hardy cyclamen

 Order Hardy Cyclamen Seeds and Tubers (or Corms)

 At Hardycyclamens.com Nursery we grow several species of hardy cyclamen.
 At the moment we only have hederifolium available as other species are still in production.
-Seeds of C.hederifolium are available year around.
+Seeds of C.hederifolium and coum are available year around.
 Orders for hardy cyclamen hederifolium tubers can be placed until supply runs out and are shipped when plants enter dormancy.
 Place an order to Buy Seeds and Tubers.